KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 I immediately liked the way it looked, because of its fun use of markdown tables and emojis, plus it ticked the boxes of having both "Recently Modified" and "Category" sections.

+See the "Changes I Made" section below for more information.

 ## What I Learned About Performance

 Although based on existing implementations, `os.walk()` seemed like the obvious choice at first, it performs poorly.
 This was explained in [PEP 0471](https://www.python.org/dev/peps/pep-0471), which introduced `os.scandir()`.